 Basic Soldering Guide – How to Solder Electronic Components

-Flux plays a vital role in any soldering process and electronics PCB manufacturing and assembly.
+Flux plays a vital role in any soldering process and electronics PCB Manufacturing and assembly.
 Flux removes any oxide and prevents oxidation of metals and hence helps in better soldering quality.
-In Electronics PCB Assembly process, flux removes any oxide from the copper tracks on the PCB and oxides from the leads of the electronic components.
-These oxides are biggest resistance in good soldering and by removing these oxides, fluxes play a very vital role here.
+In Electronics PCB Assembly process, flux removes any oxide and impurities from the copper tracks on the PCB and oxides from the leads of the electronic components.
+These oxides are biggest resistance in good soldering joint and by removing these oxides, fluxes play a very vital role here.

-There are basically three types of Flux used in Electronics:
+There are basically three types of Flux used in soldering:

 - R Type flux – These flux are Non-Activated and are used where there is least oxidation.